jaknap/VR_Flix/README.md

 <b>Instructions<b>:<br>
-Run the index.html file located in the Droom folder, which would load the scene and the assests from the asssets folder.
+<li>Run the index.html file located in the Droom folder, which would load the scene and the assests from the asssets folder.
-You can move around the space by moving the pointer to the green-colored blocks on the floor.
+<li>You can move around the space by moving the pointer to the green-colored blocks on the floor.